nandini0407/BookAddict/ReadME.md

 ![image of reviews] (docs/screenshots/reviews.png)

-React rating was implemented by `react-rating` library.
+Review form was implemented using `react-modal` library and rating was implemented by `react-rating` library.

 ### Search